Skip to main content

 You can reduce the risk of poisoning by keeping products out of your child's reach and sight.

-Teach children to ask the adult minding them if something is safe to eat or drink.
+Teach your child to ask the adult minding them if something is safe to eat or drink.
 But do not expect them to do this.

 Medicines and vitamins

 Keep all medicines and vitamin supplements in their original containers.
-Lock them in an overhead medicine cabinet or high cupboard.
+Lock them in a high medicine cabinet or cupboard.

-Be careful when your child is in another person's home as there may be medicines within reach.
+• be careful when your child is in another person's home - there may be medicines within reach

 Cleaning products

-Cleaning products can poison your child and cause skin reactions and burn injuries.
+Cleaning products can poison your child.
+They cause skin reactions, burns and eye injuries.

 • washing machine and dishwasher liquids, powders, tablets, pods and capsules